The world's most destructive forest fires

 Wildfires, Turkey, 2021

 Turkey is known for its high temperatures, especially in peak summer, but a deadly heatwave fed by hot air from North Africa ravaged the country in 2021.
-More than one hundred blazes caused by extreme heat intensity, which smashed a 20-year record, destroyed many parts of Turkey's southern coastal resort towns in late July, killing eight people and thousands of animals.
+More than 100 blazes caused by extreme heat intensity, which smashed a 20-year record, ravaged many of Turkey's southern coastal resort towns in late July, killing eight people and thousands of animals.
 Nearly 250,000 acres of land burned, with residents saying it was "raining ashes".

 ILYAS AKENGIN/AFP via Getty Images